pikapikapikachu6/Contribution_Record/individual2/report.md

 [*second_group_minutes*]
 ![second_group](./week5/second_group.png)

 During the first group meeting, we discussed this week’s tasks and assigned them to each group member.
-As the manager, I contributed in writing the to-do list posted on Slack.
+As the manager, I contributed to writing the to-do list posted on Slack.
 [*to_do_list*]
 ![to_do](./week5/to_do.png)

-And the manager, I contributed in creating a new project and set up the function testing environment on the Zentao platform and then wrote some test cases.
+And the manager, I contributed to creating a new project and set up the function testing environment on the Zentao platform and then wrote some test cases.
 [*zentao*]
 ![zentao](./week5/zentao.png)

 [*zentao_details*]
 ![zentao_details](./week5/zentao_details.png)

-As a group member, I contributed in researching and learning some knowledge about testing and finishing all parts about testing in the group report.
+As a group member, I contributed to researching and learning some knowledge about testing and finishing all parts about testing in the group report.
  [*group_report*]
 ![group_report](./week5/report.png)

 And I am also responsible for the testing part of the presentation.
-Thus, I contributed in finishing the presentation slides about testing and recording the representation.
+Thus, I contributed to finishing the presentation slides about testing and recording the representation.
  [*presentation_slides_1*]
 ![presentation_slides_1](./week5/slides1.png)